Use the Library

 Uppsala University Library is open to everybody but its primary task is to serve the students and staff at Uppsala University.
 The public has access to a lot of our resources and services.

 You will need a library card to reserve, request and borrow books.
 Library cards are valid at all the subject libraries at the Uppsala University Library (Almedalsbiblioteket has its own library card).

 You can find books, e-books, journal articles and more in our search tool or in one of our catalogues.

-Read more about how to reserve, request and borrow material from our Cultural heritage and special collections.
+Read more about how to reserve, request and borrow material from our Special collections.